PengtaoJiang/OAA/README.md

 Move the code the `examples/seg/`, compile it.
 Then uncomment line `175 and 176` in `examples/seg/eval.py`.
 The crf parameters are in `examples/seg/utils.py`.

-### Pre-computed Results
+### Pytorch Re-implementations
-We provide the pre-trained models, pre-computed attention maps and saliency maps for:
-- The pre-trained integral attention model. [[link]](https://drive.google.com/open?id=17dmrlqCbQvLsZ2BUC8PW8vnNZJRj7s-C).
-- The pre-computed attention maps for [OAA](https://drive.google.com/open?id=1jK6VD8rkCm_rJxe_G6hN-gemIbjI91wj) and [OAA+](https://drive.google.com/open?id=1LqCLwENO1nGzCTuzbovpqpEec2C1TiO5).
-- The saliency maps used for proxy labels. [[link]](https://drive.google.com/open?id=1Ls2HBtg3jUiuk3WUuMtdUOVUFCgvE8IX)
-- The code for generating proxy segmentation labels can be download from this [link](https://drive.google.com/open?id=1SHQQBLZ_rarEB54tfrYJ0JVhku5a82EU).
-- The pre-trained vgg16-based segmentation models for [OAA](https://drive.google.com/open?id=1yz-sXXA3Dw9NkXlO2iz7jbQkoxt4dgIL) and [OAA+](https://drive.google.com/open?id=1aZIX20SX2Y5_zoW2JoAEsGxs6_Hgx5CY).
+The [pytorch code](https://github.com/PengtaoJiang/OAA-PyTorch) is coming.

 ### Citation
 If you use these codes and models in your research, please cite:

-### Pytorch Re-implementations
-The [pytorch code](https://github.com/PengtaoJiang/OAA-PyTorch) is coming.